paulmowat/paulmowat.github.io/data/blog/cloudwatch-rum-cognito-sam-cloudformation.md

   * Record all requests i.e. not just errors
   * Only track HTTP requests including my domain using absolute and relative path

-The snippet below the above configuration in action as an example.
+The snippet below shows the above configuration in action as an example.

+**Note:** The body of the snippet's function has been omitted for readability.

 ```javascript
 <script>